mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

 # R Examples for the Book Introduction to Data Mining

-This repository contains documented Examples in R to accompany several chapters of the popular book
+This repository contains documented examples in R to accompany several chapters of the popular book

 > Pang-Ning Tan, Michael Steinbach and Vipin Kumar, [_Introduction to Data Mining,_](http://www-users.cs.umn.edu/~kumar/dmbook) Addison Wesley, 2006 or 2014 edition.